inaimathi/langnostic/posts/hot-erlang-code.md

     end.
 ```

 This is (again) not the most elegant code.
 Really, what I'd want to do is look up `Ren` first, check if it returned something, *then* check whether an `Enc` exists.
-That would save me a look-up every once in a while<a name="note-Tue-May-15-221255EDT-2012"></a>[|11|](#foot-Tue-May-15-221255EDT-2012).
+That would save me a look-up every once in a while[^inst-really-worth-saving].
 Do take note that there's no clause to handle the event that a faulty index was passed; in that case, the process will fail with an unmatched pattern and promptly be restarted.
 This function is in turn used by `write_component` to actually output the given block to a file

+[^inst-really-worth-saving]: Which, granted, isn't really worth saving given how blazingly fast ETS is, but still.

 ```erlang
 write_component(preamble, Table, File) ->